Please read the “TCT Disclaimer” under the True Crime tab at the top of the page before reading any true crime posts.

 His parents were both devout, but of different faiths, and this often led to arguments in the household where McArthur would always side with his mother.
 The choosing sides caused derision from his strict father.
 McArthur would later wonder if perhaps his father could sense that he was homosexual and deeply disapproved.

 At the time, McArthur’s sexuality was seen as abnormal, especially for those of devout faith, so he had a very difficult time accepting what he knew to be true of himself.
-Instead, he went forward, pretending to be heterosexual, which was not uncommon for gay men to do.
+Instead, he went forward, pretending to be heterosexual, which was not uncommon for gay men to do because of the social stigma and how many doors would be close to them should they come out.

 In high school, McArthur started dating Janice Campbell.
 They both graduated in 1970.
 McArthur went on to attend post-secondary education in a general business program.
 When he and Campbell were 23, they married and moved to Toronto.

 After the decriminalization of same-sex adult behaviour in 1969, a “gay village” began to form in Toronto between College and Wellesley streets.
 McArthur worked a few blocks from the gay village.

 Going into the early 80s, McArthur and his wife had a daughter, Melanie, and a son, Todd.
+(Stop naming your children Todd and Chad.)
 After settling into an Oshawa community, McArthur became very involved with his local church in order to distract himself from examining his homosexuality, something he considered himself to be “successfully” ignoring.

 But by the early 90s, McArthur could no longer deny his sexual urges and he began having affairs with men.
 A year later he came out to his wife, but they decided to stay married and living together.
 They remained committed to their faith and the belief they could overcome McArthur’s desire to be with men.
 Sometime around 1993, McArthur lost his job and he and his wife faced financial ruin, thanks in no small part to the legal ordeals of their son Todd.